FlashNorm: Fast Normalization for Transformers

-This section describes the compute bottleneck of RMS normalization that exists for batch size 1.
-This bottleneck is different from the bottleneck detailed in \citep{openelm}.
-Let’s consider a processor with one vector unit and one matrix unit: \begin{itemize}[topsep=-1pt, itemsep=-1pt] \item The matrix multiplications of the linear layers are performed by the matrix unit, while the vector unit performs vector-wise operations such as RMSNorm and FlashNorm. \item Let’s assume that the vector unit can perform $m$ operations per cycle and the matrix unit can perform $m^2$ operations per cycle, where $m$ is the processor width.
-Specifically: \begin{itemize}[topsep=-1pt, itemsep=-1pt] \item Multiplying an $n$-element vector with an $n \times n$ matrix takes $n^2$ MAD (multiply-add) operations, which takes $n^2/m^2$ cycles with our matrix unit. \item Calculating $1/\rms$ takes $n$ MAD operations (for squaring and adding) plus 2 scalar operations (for $\sqrt{n/x}$), which takes $n/m$ cycles with our vector unit if we ignore the 2 scalar operations. \item Scaling an $n$-element vector by a scaling factor takes $n$ multiply operations, which takes $n/m$ cycles. \end{itemize} \end{itemize}
+We analyze the compute bottleneck that FlashNorm eliminates.
+Consider a processor with one vector unit (throughput: $m$ ops/cycle) and one matrix unit (throughput: $m^2$ ops/cycle) where $m$ is the processor width.
+Specifically: \begin{itemize} \item Multiplying an $n$-vector with an $n \times n$ matrix takes $n^2$ MAD (multiply-add) operations, which takes $n^2/m^2$ matrix cycles. \item Computing $1/\mathrm{RMS}(\mathbf{a})$ requires $n$ MAD operations (for squaring and adding) plus 2 scalar ops (for $\sqrt{n/x}$), which takes $n/m$ vector cycles if we ignore the 2 scalar ops. \item Scaling an $n$-vector by a scalar takes $n/m$ vector cycles. \end{itemize}

-For the example $n = 512, m = 128$ and batch 1, Fig. \ref{fig8} shows timing diagrams without and with deferred normalization: \begin{itemize}[topsep=-1pt, itemsep=-1pt] \item Without deferred normalization, the matrix unit has to wait for 8 cycles until the vector unit has calculated the RMS value and completed the scaling by $1/ \rms$ as illustrated in Fig. \ref{fig8}(a). \item As shown in Fig. \ref{fig8}(b), it is possible to start the matrix unit 3 cycles earlier if the weight matrix $\mat{W}$ is processed in row-major order for example.
-But the RMS calculation still presents a bottleneck. \item FlashNorm eliminates this bottleneck: With deferred normalization, the matrix unit computes the vector-matrix multiplication in parallel to the vector unit's RMS calculation as shown in Fig. \ref{fig8}(c).
-The scaling at the end can be performed in parallel to the matrix unit if $\mat{W}$ is processed in column-major order for example. \end{itemize}
+Fig.~\ref{fig8} shows timing diagrams for the example $n = 512$ and $m = 128$.
+Without FlashNorm (sequential execution), the matrix unit cannot begin until both the RMS and the scaling are complete, imposing an 8 cycle bubble as shown in Fig.~\ref{fig8}(a).
+The subsequent vector-matrix multiply takes $(512)^2 / (128)^2 = 16$ cycles; the total is 24 cycles.
+With row-major ordering, the first rows of $\mathbf{W}^*$ can be processed while later rows of the RMS accumulation are still in flight, reducing the bubble to 5 cycles (total: 21 cycles), but the bottleneck persists, see Fig.~\ref{fig8}(b).
+With FlashNorm, the vector-matrix multiply ($\mathbf{a}\mathbf{W}^*$) and the RMS calculation proceed fully in parallel on separate units as shown in Fig.~\ref{fig8}(c).
+The scaling at the end can be performed in parallel to the matrix unit if $\mat{W}^*$ is processed in column-major order.
+Total execution: 17 cycles---a \textbf{29\% reduction} versus the sequential baseline.